HongzhiQ/SupervisedVsLLM-EfficacyEval/README.md

   - `Fine-tuning/`: The code for LLM-fine-tunning.
 - `supervised_learning/`: Code for supervised learning.
 Includes two major supervised learning models: BERT and LSAN.

+## Dataset Update

+In our subsequent research, we have collected a cognitive distortion dataset and meticulously annotated it by hand.
+If you are interested in this dataset, please contact guanghui.fu@inria.fr to obtain it.
 ## Citation

 If this repository helps you, please cite this paper: